epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 <img src="./docs/working.png"/>

-You'll need to setup the infrasctructure to make it work.
-Follow this setup:

 # Setup

 Here are the versions used to build this application at the time, but feel free to use the one that reflects your environment.